Deco&Design

 photo source: petrifiedwood.com

 Geological basins where petrified wood is found are found on all continents.
-In Europe there are such sites in France, Italy, the Czech Republic, Greece, Belgium and Ukraine.
+In Europe, there are such places in France, Italy, the Czech Republic, Greece, Belgium, the Ukraine, and the Czech Republic.
 Petrified wood can be found in Australia, Canada, India, Thailand, Argentina and New Zealand.

-There are several such pools in the US.
+There are several such pools in the USA.
 One of the most spectacular is Petrified Forest National Park in Arizona.
-Experts say that here, 225 million years ago, there was a tropical climate and everything was covered in forest.
-A great flood felled huge trees over 2 m in diameter and over 60 m high, which were then covered by volcanic lava.
-The fossilisation process turned the huge trees into rock.
-But the appearance of the trees has been so well preserved that the sheer weight difference alone convinces you that you are not picking up a piece of wood.
+Scientists say that 225 million years ago, the climate here was tropical and everything was covered in forest.
+A great flood felled huge trees more than 2m in diameter and more than 60m high, which were then covered by volcanic lava.
+The fossilization process turned the huge trees into rock.
+But the appearance of the trees has been so well preserved that only the huge difference in weight convinces you that you're not picking up a piece of wood.

 photo source: geology.com